stampit-org/stampit/ADVANCED_EXAMPLES.md

 $ babel-node advanced-examples/event-emitter.js
 ```

-You can have a stamp which makes aby object an `EventEmitter` without inheriting from it.
+You can have a stamp which makes any object an `EventEmitter` without inheriting from it.

 ```js
 const EventEmitter = require('events').EventEmitter;